wang-bin/capi/README.md

 The tool is based on clang 3.4.

-Run `make` to build the tool then run `./mkapi.sh -name zlib zlib.h -Idir` to generate zlib_api.h and zlib_api.cpp.
+Run `make` to build the tool then run `./mkapi.sh -name zlib zlib.h -I` to generate zlib_api.h and zlib_api.cpp.